Amazon Simple Notification Service-backed custom resources - AWS CloudFormation

 Step 2: Stack updates

 To update an existing stack, you must submit a template that specifies updates for the properties of resources in the stack, as shown in the example below.
-AWS CloudFormation updates only the resources that have changes specified in the template.
+CloudFormation updates only the resources that have changes specified in the template.
 For more information about updating stacks, see AWS CloudFormation stack updates.

 Note

-If you didn't make changes to the custom resource, AWS CloudFormation won't send requests to it during a stack update.
+If you didn't make changes to the custom resource, CloudFormation won't send requests to it during a stack update.

 1. The template developer initiates an update to the stack that contains a custom resource.
 During an update, the template developer can specify new Properties in the stack template.